 The Tesla Roadster has an estimatedn On The Road Price (OTR) of £189,000.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Roadster is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Tesla Roadster is eligible for a Plug-In Car Grant (PICG) of £3,500.
+The grant will be applied to the invoice of the car.
 The OTR Price including the PICG for the Tesla Roadster is £185,500.

 Drivetrain and Performance